dchae/canter.nvim/README.md

 ## Roadmap

 - [x] should work with native terminal when Snacks is not available
+- [ ] option to autosave before running
 - [ ] refactor terminal code to a separate module
 - [ ] automatically scan and resolve runners for a given file extension
   - [ ] prompt to set or confirm runner when new filetype is encountered